Berkeley Way & The BFHP Hope Center

 - Offices for support staff and partner agencies such as LifeLong Medical and Berkeley Mental Health

-- A commercial kitchen and dining facility for our Community Meal as well as for the residents
+- A commercial kitchen and dining facility for residents and daily Community Meal

 Who will the Hope Center serve?

-BFHP’s HOPE Center is designed to serve Berkeley’s very low-income, disabled and chronically homeless population through an innovative integration of housing and onsite support services.
-Planned in close collaboration with the City of Berkeley, it is a vital part of the overall plan to find housing and a permanent stable solution for the city’s estimated 1000 homeless.
+The BFHP Hope Center is designed to serve Berkeley’s very low-income, disabled and chronically homeless population through an innovative integration of housing and onsite support services.
+Planned in close collaboration with the City of Berkeley, it is a vital part of the overall plan to find housing and a permanent stable solution for the city’s estimated 1000 people experiencing homelessness.

-The HOPE Center is located in a transit and service-rich downtown area, which allows the Center’s residents to easily access a range of additional low/no-cost local services.
-These include legal assistance, disability transportation assistance, senior recreational and social services, as well as food pantry services.
+It’s location in a transit and service-rich downtown area allows the center’s residents to easily access a range of additional low/no-cost local services, including: legal assistance, disability transportation assistance, senior recreational and social services, and food pantry services.

 Funding and Timeline